 Best Real Estate Marketing Ideas: 15 Innovative Strategies to Attract More Clients

-Real estate agent planning a multi channel marketing strategy with laptop city map and client notes on table
+Real estate agent planning campaigns on a laptop with market notes neighborhood map and property materials on desk

-• Letting portals decide when you meet new clients instead of building your own demand.
+• Leaning too hard on portals instead of building your own demand.

 Pro Insight